 At the end of 2018, MSK began working with Techstra, an official and strategic UiPath partner.
-Together they studied the suitability of deploying the UiPath RPA Enterprise Platform across the organization.
+Together, they studied the suitability of deploying the UiPath RPA Enterprise platform across the organization.
 The regional authority identified several processes which were defined as time-consuming and with a high error rate.
-During the subsequent analysis, Techstra recommended 2 processes, which were delivered at the end of 2018.
-The processes were automated within 2 weeks.
+During the following analysis, Techstra recommended two processes, which were delivered at the end of 2018.
+The processes were automated within two weeks.

-The automation of the processes showed an immediate benefit as it had been an independent “employee” since the time it was first deployed in the office.
-This was followed by the next phase of the project, the general deployment of UiPath solutions into the subsidy processes.
-In the next 3 months of the first half of 2019, another 11 processes were automated to support the subsidy agenda.
+The automation of the processes showed an immediate benefit, as it had been an independent “employee” since the time it was first deployed in the office.
+This was followed by the next phase of the project: the general deployment of UiPath solutions into the subsidy processes.
+In the next three months of the first half of 2019, another 11 processes were automated to support the subsidy agenda.

-Entrusting the agenda to the hands of a suitable person was an important step leading to a successful deployment of automation.
-In this case the agenda was managed by the Office's Internal Auditor.
+Entrusting the agenda to the hands of a suitable person was an important step, leading to a successful deployment of automation.
+In this case, the Office's Internal Auditor managed the agenda.
 This was a logical assignment, as the person knew the processes of the organization and was therefore an ideal choice.
 Over time, the Internal Auditor became the owner of the entire RPA agenda of the Office.

-The Regional Authority received several awards for the use of the robot as a supporting tool that increases the quality level of provided public services.
-These included, the Smart Region award for 2019, and the highest possible award for the quality of public administration in the Czech Republic—"Recognised for Excellence 5 star" where RPA represented one of the activities that contributed to receiving the award.
+The Regional Authority received several awards for using the robot as a supporting tool that increases the quality level of provided public services.
+These included the Smart Region award for 2019, and the highest possible award for the quality of public administration in the Czech Republic—"Recognised for Excellence 5-star" where RPA represented one of the activities that contributed to receiving the award.

 As a next step, the Office also plans to deploy automation at the registry office, where UiPath RPA solutions can support automated categorization and distribution of incoming digital mail to individual departments within the institution.
 This project will result in additional annual savings of CZK 500,000.